teahaz/teahaz-server/docs/api.md

 More detail on some variables.
 -----------------------------

+### userID
+type: uuid (str) || '0'
+This is a unique identifier of each user, assigned by the server.
+In a normal case this is a uuid similar to all other identifiers, however in the case of the classroom constructor this ID will always be `"0" (str)`

 ### username:
 type: str
 This used to be the `nickname` of the user, it can be freely changed, and has no meaning on the server-side.
 However this is the name that should be displayed to other users.